 We love it when people hack and mod pi-tops in ways we hadn’t even thought about, and this one is a beauty!

 Rob Knight owns and operates www.losingthewires.com, a technology consulting service specialising in remote working, mobility, BYOD, and smartphones.
-A self-confessed tinkerer and tech enthusiast, he found a way to remove the Raspberry Pi from a pi-top, and attach readily available components to access the desktop mode in Android phones.
-You can find out how to do it (at your own risk we hasten to add!) here, as well as all the components needed.
+A self-confessed tinkerer and tech enthusiast, he’s found a way to remove the Raspberry Pi from a pi-top, and attach readily available components to access the desktop mode in Android phones.
+You can find out how to do it (at your own risk we hasten to add!) here, as well as details of all the components needed.

 Using your mobile as a desktop with a pi-top

 Rob’s mod works on Samsung S8, S9, Note 8, Note 9 with Samsung DeX or Huawei Mate 10 Pro, P20 or P20 Pro with EMUI Easy Projection.